STEPHENDIAS10/4s-navigation-tool/README.md

 ## Overview

-This Visual Studio Code extension adds two commands to enhance your coding experience:
+This Visual Studio Code extension adds three commands to enhance your coding experience:

 1. **Go to Definition:** Navigate to the definition of the selected word in your code.

 2. **Subword Search:** Perform a search for the selected subword in the entire project.

+3. **Stack Overflow Search:** search examples on Stack Overflow

 ## Installation